Best Plants for the Bathroom: 7 Species That Thrive in Humidity and Low Light

 Peace Lily (Spathiphyllum)

 Peace lilies are one of the few flowering houseplants that do well in low to medium light and love high humidity.
-They signal when they need water by drooping slightly; a convenient care cue.
+They signal when they need water by drooping slightly, which is a convenient care cue.
 They also filter some airborne compounds, making them a practical and attractive bathroom choice.

-How to fix it: Keep away from direct sun (it scorches the leaves).
+Peace lilies prefer shade and appreciate bathroom humidity.
+How to grow it: Keep it out of direct sun, which scorches the leaves.
 Water when leaves just begin to droop or when the top 2 inches of soil are dry.
 Peace lilies are mildly toxic to pets and children.

 -